DRIV Collar Strategy

 DRIV (Global X - Autonomous & Electric Vehicles ETF), in the Financial Services sector, (Asset Management - Global industry), listed on NASDAQ.

-The Global X Autonomous & Electric Vehicles ETF (DRIV) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Autonomous & Electric Vehicles Index.
+The Global X Autonomous & Electric Vehicles ETF (DRIV) aims to deliver investment outcomes that broadly align with the financial performance—encompassing both price changes and income generation—of its benchmark, the Solactive Autonomous & Electric Vehicles Index.
+This objective is pursued prior to the deduction of any fees or expenses.

 What is a collar on DRIV?